Adventure World in Wakayama

 I’ve been fortunate enough to live in Japan for over a decade and travel to 40 different prefectures.
 One place that I never thought I would travel to before I moved to Kansai, however, was Wakayama, and now having visited, I can’t recommend it enough!

 Wakayama is filled with beautiful sightseeing spots, and it’s also a great place to take kids on a family vacation.
-In this article, I will be sharing some spots to visit in Shirahama, a town southwest of the prefecture.
+In this article, I will be sharing a bit about Shirahama, a popular beach and onsen town southwest of the prefecture, where to stay in the area, Adventure World (of course!), and some other great spots to visit with kids in Shirahama.

 There’s a map at the end of the article that has the locations pinned so feel free to use it when planning your trip!